 Brewing Time – The Ideal Brew Time For Cold Brew Coffee

-Cold brew coffee as you have figured, has a long brewing time, which is something that you simply cannot change or accelerate.
+Cold brew coffee, as you have figured, has a long brewing time, which is something that you simply cannot change or accelerate.
 Brew it today and enjoy it tomorrow.
-This why it is a good idea for you to brew it in large batches.
+This is why it is a good idea for you to brew it in large batches.

 You will need to steep your coarsely ground coffee beans for 12-24 hours.